Have you ever wondered what's all the hype about bidets and the benefits of bidet sprayers?

 When you think of a bidet, you might picture a secondary toilet bowl without a seat.
 (Hope you didn't ever accidentally do your business in that one!)
 While this is the more traditional type of bidet, there are multiple options available, most of which will attach right to your existing toilet.

 Handheld bidets, or bidet sprayers, are easy, compact, and convenient.
 Similar to a detachable shower head, the bidet sprayer features a nozzle that attaches to your toilet.
-Holding the nozzle, you can control where the water sprays and quickly clean up.
+One of the benefits of handheld bidet sprayers is that by holding the nozzle, you can control where the water sprays and quickly clean up.
 The positioning of the water stream is entirely up to you, and you have more flexibility than other types of bidets.

 A drawback to the handheld bidet is that they connect to your toilet's cold water line, so if you live in the tundra, then the water might get a little too frigid for one's liking.